Oliviabenn/glowlife-scorekeeper/README.md

 The user begins by inputting their name, group number, and location into the form on the home page.
 This information is stored and the page will redirect to a score page.
 The score page features a counter that starts at 0 with buttons to add or subtract points.
 The subtraction method was added as sometimes players mistakenly believe to have hit a target, but it does not count as a "confirmed" contact unless the target plays its sound and animation.
 If the shot is successful, the player will add a single point.
 There is also the option to create targets with higher point value i.e. a 5 point target that would yield a +5 point addition.

 # Storing Data
 There is no need to login or provide personal information.
 The application utilizes database solution [MongoDB Atlas](https://www.mongodb.com/atlas/database) to store the [group number, player name, and current points](https://ibb.co/285dG5p) -- this information is entered into the form on the home page.
-Scores will not reset on refresh and users can revisit their scores by entering their previously used group number and name.
+Scores will not reset on refresh and users can revisit their scores by entering their previously used event number and name.

 # Weather
 - About [Open Weather](https://rapidapi.com/worldapi/api/open-weather13/), Via worldapi: